Fzainn/NGS-Pipeline/README.md

 ##Genome Annotation
 Will use BUSCO (Benchmarking Universal Single-Copy Orthologs) is a tool that helps you assess the quality of your genome annotation.
 It does this by looking for specific genes that are expected to be present in all organisms of a particular group. [read more about it](https://academic.oup.com/bioinformatics/article/31/19/3210/211866?login=false). then we will use 'Agustus' that uses a combination of computational and statistical methods to predict the locations of genes within a DNA sequence.
-It is a popular tool for gene prediction in eukaryotic organisms(https://bioinf.uni-greifswald.de/augustus/).
+It is a popular tool for gene prediction in eukaryotic organisms[Augustus](https://bioinf.uni-greifswald.de/augustus/).

     #create new env and install busco and agustus
     conda create --yes -n annos busco

+    #activate env
+    conds activate annos

+    # create new directory
+    mkdir annotations

+    #make a copy of the busco configuration file into the current directory where have the permission to modify it
+    cp -r ~/miniconda3/envs/annos/config/ .